wting/autojump/README.md

     j foo

-Jump to a previously visited subdirectory of the current working
+Jump to a previously visited subdirectory of the current directory:
-directory:

     jc bar

-Show all database entries and their respective key weights:
+Show database entries and their respective key weights:

     j --stat